gitdumi/playwright-cucumber-boilerplate/README.md

 In the ./tests directory you can find the test files:

-- features (.feature file definitions)
+- features (.feature file definitions) <br>
-        - steps (.ts files which implement logic from page objects or HTTP requests)
+        - steps (.ts files which implement logic from page objects or HTTP requests) <br>
-            - pages (page objects storing locators and functions to interact with or make assertions on specific pages)
+            - pages (page objects storing locators and functions to interact with or make assertions on specific pages) <br>

 The ./support directory contains the config files for each environment, test fixtures, constants, the page object class and the [customWorld implementation from Cucumber](https://github.com/cucumber/cucumber-js/blob/main/docs/support_files/world.md).